Gateways Training Tiers

 Note: License-exempt family child care is care provided by relatives, friends, or neighbors for a small number or family of children (typically 3 children or less).

 Once a license exempt family child care provider has completed the Gateways Training Tiers Orientation and a minimum of Gateways Training Tier 1, an application can be submitted to the Illinois Network of Child Care Resource and Referral Agencies (INCCRRA).
 Once all three Gateways Training Tiers are completed, the provider receives the Gateways ECE Credential Level 1.
 If the license-exempt provider cares for children eligible for CCAP, an add-on of 10%-20% (depending on Training Tier completed) takes effect on the following months’ child care services.
-Participation in the Gateways Training Tiers is voluntary.
-Add-ons are not cumulative.
+Any program changes (change in license number, change in FEIN/SSN/Provider number, etc) must be reported to INCCRRA, as well as your local CCR&R CCAP staff.
+Your add-on could be affected within the CCAP payment system if not reported timely to INCCRRA.
+Providers are responsible for reviewing monthly payments for accuracy and reporting possible add-on errors immediately to INCCRRA.
+Retroactive payments will not be issued.

 To locate a free Gateways Training Tier Orientation, contact your local CCR&R.